viboes/std-make/doc/proposal/expected/DXXXXR0_fs_expected.md

 ```

-The previous code presumes that when there is an error the function return false.
+The previous code presumes that when there is an error the function return `false`.

 **Expected**